-- Great Plains wolf – The Great Plains wolf can have a reddish tint with gray or black being the primary color of the coat.
+- Great Plains wolf – The Great Plains wolf can have a reddish tint, with gray or black being the coat’s primary color.

-The hair on the back of the wolf are darker than the rest and also longer.
+The hair on the back of the wolf is darker than the rest and longer.
 Wolves will start shedding their fur in late spring.

 Wolves can eat up to 9kg of food, which is the capacity of their stomachs.
 Wolves do not chew their food but swallow it after biting it into manageable sizes.
-Wolves will eat almost all of their prey, including the bones which they get the marrow from.
+Wolves eat almost all of their prey, including the bones from which they get the marrow.

-The wolves have immensely powerful jaws with a pressure of 1,500 pounds per square inch.
-This is almost double what the crushing pressure of a German Shepherd, the closest looking dog would be.
+The wolves have powerful jaws with a pressure of 1,500 pounds per square inch.
+This is almost double the crushing pressure of a German Shepherd, the closest looking dog, would be.